 Dawn Weleski is an artist and the co-director of Conflict Kitchen, a former restaurant that only serves cuisine from countries with which the U.S. government is in conflict.
 Conflict Kitchen uses the social relations of food and economic exchange to engage the general public in discussions about countries, cultures and people that they might know little about outside of the polarizing rhetoric of governmental politics and the narrow lens of media headlines.

 Learn by Doing

 There will be many experiential learning activities and exhibits at the symposium, including virtual reality glasses used with 360° tours of refugee camps and more.
 World View invites participants to “learn by doing” with these hands-on activities focused on human rights and social justice.
-More information will be available soon.

 |THURSDAY, OCTOBER 26|

 (small group sessions offering a deep dive into a human rights issue)

 Niklaus Steiner, Director, Center for Global Initiatives, UNC-Chapel Hill

 The protection of refugees today stands at a precarious place.
 The number of refugees worldwide is at a high point, while the commitment to protect them continues to drop.
 Liberal democracies are especially torn between their stated commitment to helping refugees as part of a larger human rights agenda and their increasingly restrictive rhetoric and action.
 This tension raises many difficult political and ethical questions but also offers the opportunity to rethink what refugee protection can and should look like.